DeadlyArtist/MinecraftProgression/README.md

 For the rest, it will be up to you to explore.

+## Useful Info
+Below is a list of useful things that might be easy to miss.

+*Disabling Effects*: The following effects allow you to set keybinds to enable/disable them: Luminance, Jetpack (in "Jetpack Attribute" category), Step Assist, Bad Omen Immunity, Magnet, Silent, Elytra.
+*Torch*: Upgrade your helmet to emit light.
+*Rocket*: Upgrade your boots to become much faster.
+*Jetpack*: Upgrade your chestplate to attach a jetpack.
+*Golden armor*: Upgrade your armor with the golden armor pieces.
+After upgrading all of four, you no longer draw piglin aggro.
+*Carved Pumpkin*: Upgrade your helmet to not draw enderman aggro from staring.
+*Mechanical Boots*: Upgrade your boots to enjoy a step assist.
+*Ring of Attraction*: Upgrade your chestplate to passively pull in all nearby items.
+*Dream Catcher*: Upgrade your chestplate to gain Insomnia Immunity.
+*White Banner*: Upgrade your chestplate to gain Bad Omen Immunity.
+*Ocean's Grace*: Upgrade your helmet to gain Mining Fatigue Immunity.
+*Silent Heart*: Upgrade your helmet to gain Darkness Immunity and your boots to become Silent.
+*Anchor*: Upgrade your chestplate to gain Levitation Immunity.
+*Verdite Ore*: Verdite can be found whereever sculk can be found, especially in ancient cities.
+*Verum Ore*: Look below the end islands to find them.
+*Stellar Shards*: They spawn in geodes that are exclusive to the end.

 ## Mod Compatibility
 Special mod support:
 [Roughly Enough Items](https://www.curseforge.com/minecraft/mc-mods/roughly-enough-items)